intel/xpumanager/doc/CLI_user_guide.md

-  discovery                   Discover the GPU devices installed on this machine and provide the device info. group                       Group the managed GPU devices. agentset                    Get or change some XPU Manager settings. stats                       List the GPU device aggregated statistics that are collected by XPU Manager. health                      Get the GPU device component health status. diag                        Run some test suites to diagnose GPU. updatefw                    Update GPU firmware.
+  discovery                   Discover the GPU devices installed on this machine and provide the device info. group                       Group the managed GPU devices. agentset                    Get or change some XPU Manager settings. stats                       List the GPU aggregated statistics since last execution of this command or XPU Manager daemon is started. health                      Get the GPU device component health status. diag                        Run some test suites to diagnose GPU. updatefw                    Update GPU firmware.